I’ve Always Loved Food

 Shortly after my arrival at QVC®, I realized that I needed a focus, a goal, maybe even a mission statement.
 I spent time thinking about what I enjoyed most about my work.
 I realized that teaching people, de-mystifying cooking techniques, and helping people become happier, more comfortable in the kitchen was the most gratifying thing I’d ever done in my career.
 Being comfortable, being happy, helping people make good food and consequently make other people happy… All of this stems from a willingness to give comfort to others and a feeling of being comfortable yourself.
 I knew that I was most comfortable kicking around in my jeans.
 Hence, I created Blue Jean Chef®, hoping to make people as comfortable in the kitchen as they’d be in their blue jeans.

 My degree in English combined with my experience teaching culinary students and home cooks and my time spent writing and testing recipes led me to my cookbooks.
 I published my first cookbook in 2010 and went on to publish seven more as the Blue Jean Chef – three pressure-cooking cookbooks, two air-frying cookbooks, a sous vide ebook and a one-pot meal cookbook that incorporates both pressure cookers and air fryers.
-You can also see me in action with these kitchen appliances in over 100 episodes of the Basics video series, plus other recipe videos as well as live cooking classes on Facebook.
-Both outlets – my cookbooks and videos – allow me to show people just how easy it can be to get a great home-cooked meal on the table.
+You can also see me in action with these kitchen appliances in over 100 episodes of the Basics video series, plus other recipe videos as well as live cooking classes on Zoom and Facebook.
+All these outlets – my cookbooks, videos and cooking classes – allow me to show people just how easy it can be to get a great home-cooked meal on the table.
 No right way or wrong way, but always an easy way.

 Cooking should be fun, relaxing, comfortable – just like your favorite jeans.
 Sure it’s nice to dress up sometimes, but give me a comfortable pair of jeans any day, and that’s what I’ll pick.